-Positive definite symmetric matrices (so-called tensors in this article) are nowadays a common source of geometric information, either as covariance matrices for characterizing statistics on deformations, or as an encoding of the principle diffusion directions in Diffusion Tensor Imaging (DTI).
+Positive definite symmetric matrices (so-called tensors in this article) are often encountered in image processing, for instance as covariance matrices for characterizing statistics on deformations, or as an encoding of the principal diffusion directions in Diffusion Tensor Imaging (DTI).
 The measurements of these tensors is often noisy in real applications and we would like to perform estimation, smoothing and interpolation of fields of this type of features.
-The main problem is that the tensor space is a manifold that is not a vector space.
+The main problem is that the tensor space is a manifold that is not a vector space with the usual additive structure.
 As symmetric positive definite matrices constitute a convex half-cone in the vector space of matrices, many usual operations (like the mean) are stable in this space.
 However, problems arise when estimating tensors from data (in standard DTI, the estimated symmetric matrix could have negative eigenvalues), or when smoothing fields of tensors: the numerical schemes used to solve the Partial Differential Equation (PDE) may sometimes lead to negative eigenvalues if the time step is not small enough.
-Even when a SVD is performed to smooth independently the rotation (eigenvectors basis trihedron) and eigenvalues, there are continuity problem around equal eigenvalues.
+Even when a SVD is performed to smooth independently the rotation (eigenvectors basis trihedron) and eigenvalues, there is a continuity problem around equal eigenvalues.